corgrath/osbcp-css-parser/README.md

 v1.5 2012-04-28 Christoffer Pettersson

-* Parse can now handle nested comments.
+* The parser can now handle nested comments.
   Thanks to Justin Marsan (HammHetfield) for reporting the bug.

 v1.4 2012-03-11 Christoffer Pettersson

-* The parse now gives an error if it founds another colon : while reading the value.
+* The parser now gives an error if it founds another colon : while reading the value.

 v1.3 2012-02-08 Christoffer Pettersson